proudmonkey/ASPNETMVC5ForBeginnersDemo/README.md

 # ASPNETMVC5ForBeginnersDemo
-Thi project is the source code for my eBook highlighting building apps with ASP.NET MVC 5.
+This project is the source code for my eBook highlighting building apps with ASP.NET MVC 5.

 The book is a hands-on tutorial on ASP.NET MVC 5 and is targeted to starters who are new to this technology.
 Following are the highlights of the content: